 - Reduce heat to low and simmer for 30 minutes, stirring occasionally.

 - Add cheese to grits just before serving.
-Stir until the cheese is melted.
+Stir or whisk until the cheese is melted.

 - Rinse the shrimp in cold water.
 Pinch off heads and place heads in a large skillet with butter.